 Many people opposed to seal hunting don't understand that kids in indigenous communities are hungry, and it's painful to see that.
-And yet critics of hunting are dead-set on stopping indigenous, poverty-ridden people from being able to reap their own...
+It's ridiculous that other cultures are welcome to survive off of our natural resources, but we're not.

 I don't understand the logic of protesting the hunting of a relatively small number of animals that are completely sustainable.
 It doesn't make any sense to me why people don't get up from their computers and protest slaughterhouses, as opposed to stopping indigenous, poverty-ridden people from being able to reap their own natural resources.
 It just takes a couple of celebrities like Paul McCartney to come along and talk about how cute these seals are, and everyone loses their mind completely.

 When you aren't from a city and you aren't born and raised around skyscrapers and only picking food up from the grocery store, you understand the process of a living thing becoming your food.
 But a lot of people who eat meat are disgusted at the thought of a dead animal—they don't want to touch it.
 That's why I posted the sealfie in the first place.
 I wanted to have my baby there to demonstrate that this isn't gross; we're all flesh and we should respect the being that gave its life for us to eat.
 I definitely know that when you're buying chicken breast at the store, you're not like, Thank you, chicken, for dying.